isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         X& operator=(X&&) = default;       // move assignment
     };

-A minor mistake(such as a misspelling, leaving out a `const`, using `&` instead ot `&&`, or leaving out a special function) can lead to errors or warnings.
+A minor mistake (such as a misspelling, leaving out a `const`, using `&` instead of `&&`, or leaving out a special function) can lead to errors or warnings.
 To avoid the tedium and the possibility of errors, try to follow the [rule of zero](#Rc-zero).

 ##### Enforcement